European ME Research

 A list below of common questions concerning myalgic encephalomyelitis (ME) and the European ME Research Group

-To date there is no known specific medical diagnostic test to determine or confirm a correct diagnosis nor is there any specific treatment for this condition.
+To date there is no known and universally accepted, specific medical diagnostic test to determine or confirm a correct diagnosis nor is there any specific treatment for this condition.

 Anyone can get ME.
 It is more common in women than in men.
 In children the ratio between boys and girls tends to be the same up until puberty after which time it is more common in girls than in boys.
 However, epidemiological data is lacking and further difficulties in assessing the research data is the use of at least five different criteria for research or diagnosis (CDC, Oxford, NICE, Canadian Consensus (GCC) and International Consensus Criteria (ICC)) all purporting to study patients with a diagnosis of ME, PVFS , ME/CFS or CFS.
 Further Information: click here